modelcontextstandard/.github/profile/README.md

 Forget new stacks with bugs and auth nightmares.
 MCS leverages battle-tested standards first like OpenAPI, REST, OAuth for instant compatibility, easier auditing, more security, and seamless integration into existing toolchains.

 ### -- Plug & Play Security --
 Say goodbye to malicious servers (up to 8% on Github).
 MCS promotes sandboxed containers and explicit autostarts.
-Safe by design, no hidden risks.
-It utilizes existing software repositories for deployment, with built-in checksum verification inspired by apt or Maven for more trust already in mind.
+Safer by design, no hidden risks.
+It utilizes existing software repositories for deployment, having built-in checksum verification inspired by apt or Maven for more trust already in mind.
+Also for prompts itself.

 ### -- Autostart?
 Mostly Unnecessary, but Optional and Done right --
 MCP treats autostart as a "feature", but it is a design flaw.
 STDIO forces it, leading to unnecessary processes and risks.
 With MCS, you don't need it in 99% of cases.
-Interfaces are already available via existing transports (e.g., our mcs-driver-filesystem-localfs binds local systems directly).
-No more Wrapper Server spin up needed.
+Interfaces are already available via existing transports (e.g., your favorite weather API or our mcs-driver-filesystem-localfs binds local systems directly).
+No more Wrapper Server spin ups needed.

 ### -- Complementary to MCP, but Better --
 MCP pioneered standardization, but MCS fixes its pitfalls.
-No Mandatory wrappers and true modularity.
+No mandatory wrappers and true modularity.
 It delivers the Plug & Play experience that MCP promised but rarely achieved without high effort.
 You Love MCP?
 No problem, wrap MCP Servers as MCS drivers for seamless migration (e.g. mcs-driver-mcp-stdio or mcs-driver-mcp-sse, share them and everyone can benefit without rewriting) .

 ### -- Infinite Scalability --
 From Web APIs to industrial IoT, MCS drivers abstract the complexity.
 Optimize prompts per model inside the driver or orchestrators.
 Every LLM app benefits without bothering about model-specific quirks.
 Just plug in and go!